mlhartme/stool/main/documentation.md

 ### Dashboard

-The dashboard is a system stage you can install to control stages via browser.
+The dashboard is a special stage you can install to control stages via browser.

 ## Commands